Tooth Extractions – Ellicott City, MD

 Badly Damaged Tooth?
 We’ll Gently Remove It

 Keeping patients’ smiles whole and healthy is one of our top priorities at Ellicott City Smiles Dental Group.
 Helping patients preserve their healthy, natural teeth is a key element to maintaining the optimal level of oral health.
 Unfortunately, that is simply not always possible.
 When tooth removal is the best option to maintain oral health, our Ellicott City dentist and team are happy to offer surgical and non-surgical tooth extraction services to keep patients’ smiles healthy.
-If you want to learn more about tooth extraction or any of our other treatment options, call to schedule an appointment with us.
+If you want to learn more about tooth extractions in our Ellicott City, MD dental office or any of our other treatment options, call to schedule an appointment with us.
 We’ll review your case and, if removal is the best option, provide safe and comfortable tooth extractions in our welcoming dental office.

-Why Choose Ellicott City Smiles Dental Group For Tooth Extraction?
+Why Choose Ellicott City Smiles Dental Group For Tooth Extractions?

 - Board-Certified Periodontist and Prosthodontist on Staff